 What is Seed Cycling?

 Seed cycling is the practice of eating specific seeds to support the key hormones of each phase in the menstrual cycle.
-Personally, I’ve been seed cycling for the last ten years and as you’ll read later on, I’m neither perfect nor dogmatic about it.
+Personally, I’ve been rotating seeds for the last ten years and as you’ll read later on, I’m neither perfect nor dogmatic about it.

 I’ll explain exactly how to do this in a bit, but know the key seeds you will use are flaxseeds, pumpkin, sunflower, and sesame seeds.